 New Waiau Hut: St James Conservation Area

 The 3000 kilometre Te Araroa Trail, which runs from Cape Reinga in the north to Bluff in the south, crosses the St James Conservation Area.
-The Foundation is managing a private donation to fund a new Department of Conservation hut along the Trail.
-It will be known as Waiau Hut.
+The Foundation is managing a private donation which has funded a new Department of Conservation hut along the Te Araroa Trail, known as Waiau Hut.